 - Appendix 3: Provider Intelligence Meeting (Domiciliary Care and Care Homes)

-Provider concerns refer to issues that affect a group of people who receive care from a care provider, for example adults living in a care setting.
-Where safeguarding concerns are raised about an individual these should be progressed via a Section 42 Enquiry (see Stage 2: Enquiry).
-The outcome of any individual Section 42 Enquiry related to a provider should be fed back through this Provider Concerns process.
+Provider concerns refer to issues that affect a group of people who receive care from a Local Authority commissioned care provider.
+The outcome of any individual Section 42 Enquiry related to such a care provider should be fed back through this Provider Concerns process.
 The Provider Concerns process should only be invoked where there are patterns of safeguarding concerns that indicate that the provider has not made any changes to reduce the number of incidents surrounding the same or similar situations and there is concern that the provider is unable to provide care and support in a safe environment that respects the human rights of people in receipt of that care.

 2. Organisational Abuse

 Organisational abuse (or organisational safeguarding) is a broad concept and is not just applicable to high profile cases, for example Winterbourne View.
 It is an umbrella term defined as, ‘the mistreatment or abuse or neglect of an adult at risk by a regime or individual’s within settings and services that adults at risk live in or use, that violate the person’s dignity, resulting in lack of respect for their human rights.’

 Organisational abuse occurs when the routines, systems and regimes of an institution result in poor or inadequate standards of care and poor practice which affects the whole setting and denies, restricts or curtails the dignity, privacy, choice, independence or fulfilment of adults.
 Organisational abuse can occur in any setting providing health and social care.
 A number of inquiries into care in residential settings have highlighted that organisational abuse is most likely to occur when staff:

 - are poorly supervised and poorly supported in their work; and